atharshareef7/aws-iam-ec2-security-project/README.md

 ## Files in this Repo
 - `policy/NextWorkDevEnvironmentPolicy.json` — IAM policy used in this project
 - `images/` — screenshots from the AWS Console

+## 📄 Full Report
-- `report/AWS-IAM-EC2-Project-Report.pdf` — (optional) downloadable report
+- `report/AWS-IAM-EC2-Project-Report.pdf`
 - `README.md` — this file

 ---